elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 - UDP
   - unreliable data transfer between sending and receiving process
   - does not provide: reliability, flow control, congestion control, timing, throughput, guarantee, security, or connection setup
-  - why does UDP exist?
+- Why does UDP exist?
   - to establish low-latency and loss-tolerating connections between applications on the internet
+  - there is no read (acknowledgement) receipt and no need for a TCP connection setup

 ### TCP Security